torvalds/linux/Documentation/block/biovecs.rst

    arbitrary range of an existing biovec, both starting and ending midway through biovecs.
 This is what enables efficient splitting of arbitrary bios.
-Note that this means we _only_ use bi_size to determine when we've reached the end of a bio, not bi_vcnt - and the bio_iovec() macro takes bi_size into account when constructing biovecs.
+Note that this means we _only_ use bi_size to determine when we've reached the end of a bio, yest bi_vcnt - and the bio_iovec() macro takes bi_size into account when constructing biovecs.

- * Splitting bios is now much simpler.
+ * Splitting bios is yesw much simpler.
 The old bio_split() didn't even work on bios with more than a single bvec!
 Now, we can efficiently split arbitrary size bios - because the new bio can share the old bio's biovec.